KangKang0909/KangKang0909/README.md

 ---

 ## 👨‍🎓 About Me
-I'm **Delin Kang** being passionate about the intersection of **AI/ML** and **Cybersecurity**.
+I'm **a Master student** being passionate about the intersection of **AI/ML** and **Cybersecurity**.
 My mission is to deepen my research in Artificial Intelligence and Cybersecurity, exploring how intelligent systems can enhance digital security and ready for pursuing a Ph.D. to push the boundaries of this field.

 - 🎓 Earned the bachelor's degree of **Computer Science and Technology**.